vdivyanshi/GDG-JSSATEN-Official-site-Re-vamp/README.md

 This project is a UX/UI redesign of the Google Developer Groups (GDG) website aimed at improving user engagement, navigation, event discovery, and community participation.

-Google Developer Groups (GDGs) are community-led groups where developers learn, connect, and grow through events, workshops, and collaboration. :contentReference[oaicite:0]{index=0}
+Google Developer Groups (GDG) are community-led groups where developers learn, connect, and grow through events, workshops, and collaboration. :contentReference[oaicite:0]{index=0}

 ## Live Website